-Having an AED on-site is not enough; workers must know its location and be trained in how to administer it.
-Using an AED as soon as possible after sudden cardiac arrest, within user-friendly.
+Advancements in AED technology mean high-quality devices have more features while at the same time being user-friendly.
 When choosing AEDs for the workplace, the focus should be on AEDs that are designed for lay rescuers to use.
 Available features include voice and text prompts; automatic shock delivery, dual-language functionality and self-tests that keep rescuers refreshed on use procedures.
 Check to see whether the AED aligns with American Heart Association and the National Institute for Occupational Safety and Health's Education and Research Center's (ERC) guidelines.